kcghost/wadsnip/HIRES.md

 ## Releases
 Hires packages can be automatically generated using the [hires](hires.py) script, but several prebuilt packages are provided on the [releases](https://github.com/kcghost/wadsnip/releases) page.
-Using the script offers more felxibility, but it requires a lot of CPU time or an NVIDIA GPU, and the releases contain extra fixes and optimizations.
+Using the script offers more flexibility, but it requires a lot of CPU time or an NVIDIA GPU, and the releases contain extra fixes and optimizations.

 ## Gameplay Recommendations
 * `Options>Display options>Texture options>Texture Filter mode>Precache GL textures>Yes`.
 This will cause a delay in load time at level start, but avoids some stuttering during gameplay.